yzyii/luashitacast/README.md

 /lag - removes midcast delays and yellow set delays for when a zone is lagging
        to give ashitacast the maximum chance of actually equipping the correct gear on cast. interim equip sets will no longer work when this is enabled.

+/horizonmode - if you wish to use Horizon Mode in LuAshitacast to be 100% horizon approved,
+               you can then use this alias to manually trigger a handle default gear equip using a key press!
 ```

 ## Additional Commands for All Mage Jobs: